mathyasp/breakout-tutorial/README.md

 ## To Run:
 - Clone/download this repo
-- Navigate to the current branch (for now) by entering `git checkout bundling` in the terminal
 - Run `npm install` to install the dependencies
 - Run `npm run build` to launch Webpack in production mode
 - Open using live server